 This does not mean you should dismiss the Nest Thermostat E outright.
 The Nest E has all the smarts and savings that the premium Nest Learning Thermostat has.
 In fact, it works like the Nest Learning Thermostats and it saves you as much money as the Nest Learning Thermostat.

-So if you need a capable smart thermostat and are looking to save money from the outright purchase price, you can disregard its lower quality materials and muted look, and just go for a Nest Thermostat E.
+Bottom Line: So if you need a capable smart thermostat and are looking to save money from the outright purchase price, you can disregard its lower quality materials and muted look, and just go for a Nest Thermostat E. Note: the best place I’ve found to pick up the Nest E is at this Target listing, as it’s not available everywhere.